MultiplierPartners/mxp_site/src/pages/blog/2026-08-06-let-them-a-developers-guide-to-u4a.md

 }
 ```

-`authorization_server` and `ticket` are the two additions, and they are the difference between a client submitting a template to its own authorization server — which cannot work when the resource belongs to someone else — and a client being handed a ticket it can present but cannot widen.
+Every parameter above is specified in the [wire contract](https://u4a.ai/docs/reference/wire-contract/). `authorization_server` and `ticket` are the two additions, and they are the difference between a client submitting a template to its own authorization server — which cannot work when the resource belongs to someone else — and a client being handed a ticket it can present but cannot widen.
 The client authors nothing.

 ## The four beats

-The negotiation runs in four beats.
+The negotiation runs in [four beats](https://u4a.ai/docs/overview/four-beats/).
 This is the part worth internalizing, because it is where owner terms stop being a policy document and become a wire protocol.

 **1 · Challenge.** The agent calls a tool, the policy enforcement point registers the attempt, and the gateway answers with the 401 above.
 A host with a status line sends `401` + `WWW-Authenticate`; an in-process one sends a JSON-RPC `-32001` carrying the same parameters.
 The client accepts either.